WAClient/WALC/README.md

 ## Contributions
 * You may check the issues section to solve an issue and submit a PR.
 * Although it isn't necessary to follow priority order for bugs and number of votes for feature request but it would be really good if you follow that.

- ## Join the team
- Do you want to collaborate?
-Join the project at https://crowdforge.io/projects/510